 Facts of Perforation Case

-Anyway, the woman has pain and other complications after the surgery requiring an 11-day hospital stay.
+The woman has pain and other complications after the surgery requiring an 11-day hospital stay.
 She contended the doctor perforated her uterus during the procedure but that it healed before anyone could detect it.
-She got an expert to say, not that the uterus should not have been cut, but that the doctor would have known of her injury if he had just checked before he closed her up, and that his failure to do so was a breach of the standard of care.
+She got an expert to say, not that the uterus should not have been cut, but that the doctor would have known of her injury if he had just checked before he closed her up and that his failure to do so was a breach of the standard of care.

-The defense’s expert said you don’t need an instrumental inspection before concluding the procedure because, ironically I guess, it increases the patient’s risk of sustaining a perforation.
+The defense’s expert said you don’t need an instrumental inspection before concluding the procedure because, ironically, I guess, it increases the patient’s risk of sustaining a perforation.
 The doctor also claimed that perforation is a known risk of the procedure.